diabolicallabs/vertx-process-manager/README.md

       "db_directory": <string>
     }

 If the embedded H2 data base is used, the location mentioned by db_directory will be used to store the databse.
+If not specified, /tmp/data/bpmdb will be used for the directory.

+If an
-If an external database is used like Postgresql or MariaDB, this will be ignored.
+external database is used like Postgresql or MariaDB, this will be ignored.

 ## Configuration Example